jh991205/Watch-Collection/README.md

 A watch collection website.
 Built the website with php and the database with sql.
+Database includes basic information such as price, brand, tag for the watches.
+Included a login system for different users to use.
+Normal users are only allowed to view the watch collection and add tags for different watches.
+Normal users can also add tags that already exist for the watches.
+Admins are allowed to add and delete watches or create additional tags on top of what normal users can do.
+Login details are included in the sql file comments section.
 To run the website, host a local php server and direct to localhost:8000